 Week 4: Sustainability

-- Weekly/monthly reporting routine
+- Weekly and monthly operational reporting routine

-- Department-level targets
+- Department-level operational targets

 - Continuous improvement culture

-Healthcare CX with Customer Echo
+Healthcare Operational CX with Customer Echo

 - Multi-channel: SMS, email, WhatsApp, tablet